 - Thus satisfying function specified b.c.'s (essential) for 1-D is very easy!!
-For natural b.c.'s it is much more difficult. - The sequence of functions φ_i are linearly independent - The coefficients in the expansion are now actually equal to the values of the function at the nodes!! - The drawback of option 1 is that you obtain poor pointwise convergence as N becomes large for most problems. - Another drawback is that the matrix will also be almost fully populated - Typically the technique does work well for slowly varying smooth solutions.
+For natural b.c.'s it is much more difficult. - The sequence of functions φ_i are linearly independent - The coefficients in the expansion are now actually equal to the values of the function at the nodes!! - The drawback of option 1 is that you obtain poor pointwise convergence as N becomes large for most problems. - Another drawback is that the matrix will also be almost fully populated and will be poorly conditioned - Typically the technique does work well for slowly varying smooth solutions.